atcol/golden-layout-website/pages/tutorials/saving-state.md

 Saving State
 =======================================
-You’ve build a marvellous app, configured your layout and the user arranged things just the way he likes.
+So, you’ve built a marvellous app; configured your layout and your user has arranged things just the way they like.
 Great!

-But the next time he opens the app he wants to find everything just the way he left it.
-Or (if you’re feeling fancy) choose from a number of saved layouts.
+The next time the user opens the app they'll want to find everything just the way they left it.
+Or (if you’re feeling fancy) let them choose from a number of saved layouts.

-GoldenLayout offers a powerful persistence mechanism for that.
-Not only every aspect of the layout, also the state of the components within it can be converted into a serialisable object that can be saved to a database, to local storage or wherever else your heart desires.
+GoldenLayout offers a powerful persistence mechanism for layout state.
+The state of the components within the layout can be converted into a serialisable object that can be saved to a database remotely or even in the browser's local storage.

 Here’s how it works: